PrestaShop/open-source/content/releases/prestashop80.md

 ---
-title: What's new in PrestaShop 8.0
+title: What's New in PrestaShop 8.0
 weight: 12
 subtitle: PrestaShop 8 is a major update that brings an updated Symfony 4.4 version, compatibility with PHP 8.1, new password policy and session management features, support for WebP, and more.
 downloadUrl: 'https://github.com/PrestaShop/PrestaShop/releases/download/8.0.0-beta.1/prestashop_8.0.0-beta.1.zip'